 Death and taxes are certainty in life.
 As it happens, there are three accounts available for students to invest.
 At some point you will have more money to invest and you will need to know about taxes on all accounts to properly invest.

 - Non-Registered or Taxable Account.
 This is a normal investing account where you pay taxes.

 - TFSA, or Tax-Free Savings Account.
 This is a tax-free account.
 You never pay taxes in this account.
 You accumulate contribution room that is tax-free.

 - RRSP, or Registered Retirement Savings Plan.
 This is a retirement account.
 As you work, you accumulate contribution room that is tax-deffered.

 Don’t let the names confuse you.
-You can use them all for retirement.
+You can use all of the accounts for retirement.
 Focus on filling your TFSA every single year, and reach the 1 million dollar TFSA.

 If you contribute the maximum to your TFSA every year, and invest wisely, you can reach the a million dollars!
 It would take about 30 years.
 Another 7 years and you can have two million dollars.